elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 ---

-### If, an object does not exist, what will the optional chaining operator (?.) return?
+### What will the optional chaining operator (?.) return if an object does not exist?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If, the object does not exist (equals null) the optional chaining operator returns undefined.
-This can be seen when an object is set to null.
-If, the object is not defined then it will result in a reference error.
+  <div><strong>Interview Response:</strong> The optional chaining operator returns undefined if the object does not exist (equals null).
+This outcome gets seen when an object gets set to null.
+If the object is not defined, it results in a reference error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />